FinCriticalED: A Visual Benchmark for Financial Fact-Level OCR: Benchmark

 \subsection{Financial Fact Evaluation}

-Traditional OCR evaluation relies on surface-level lexical metrics such as ROUGE-1, ROUGE-L, or edit distance.
-While these metrics capture string similarity, they fail to assess whether a model preserves the \textit{financial meaning} of a document.
-Unlike lexical metrics that reward superficial string overlap, our evaluation directly measures whether the model preserves domain-critical factual content.
-This shift from text similarity to \textit{fact-level correctness} is essential for financial applications, where even small OCR deviations can alter the underlying numerical or temporal meaning.
+Traditional OCR evaluation relies on surface-level lexical metrics (e.g., ROUGE, edit distance) that reward superficial string overlap.
+However, these metrics fail to assess whether a model preserves the \textit{financial meaning} of a document.
+In finance, even single-character OCR deviations can alter the underlying reality. \ficriticaled operationalizes a shift from text similarity to \textit{fact-level correctness}, measuring the exact preservation of domain-critical factual content.